 As a student, Mayforth has studied abroad at Muskingum’s partner universities in both Passau, Germany, and Toledo, Spain.
 On campus, Mayforth was involved in the German Club and Phi Sigma Iota, the international foreign language honor society.
 In addition, he was a resident of the university’s German House, and also actively engaged with both German- and Spanish-speaking students who have travelled to Muskingum from abroad.

-Karen DeBaldo (’13) has received the Dr. Henry Ward Church Scholarship, the highest honor granted by Phi Sigma Iota, the international foreign language honor society.
-DeBaldo, a German and education major, is the second student at Muskingum to earn the Church scholarship, which is granted to only one student in the United States.
+Karen DeBaldo (’13) received the Dr. Henry Ward Church Scholarship while at Muskingum, the highest honor granted by Phi Sigma Iota, the international foreign language honor society.
+DeBaldo, a German and education major, wass the second student at Muskingum to earn the Church scholarship, which is granted to only one student in the United States.

 At Muskingum, DeBaldo was involved in the German Club and the university’s Phi Sigma Iota chapter.
 In addition, she was a resident of the university’s German House and was actively engaged with both German- and Spanish-speaking students who have travelled to Muskingum from abroad.

 Ryan Bobst ('07) earned a Master's of Education in College Student Personnel in Higher Education at Ohio University-Athens.
 In his two-year graduate program he opted for an emphasis on International Education, becoming involved with Study Abroad, International Admissions, and International Student Services.
 Ryan now works for the University of San Diego School of Law as an Assistant Director for Graduate and International Programs.
 He majored in International Affairs and German at Muskingum.
 He was a participant in the German Club and worked as a Student Assistant for the Coordinator of International Student Services.